 5 Ways To Retrain Your Brain Into A Positive Powerhouse

 If you've never taken the time to monitor your thoughts, go ahead and give it a try.
-It's estimated that your brain will produce approximately 70,000 thoughts per day.
-Clearly, your brain is going to think whether you're aware of it or not, and if you spend just 10 minutes monitoring your thoughts, you might be surprised by how negative you can be.
+Your brain is going to think whether you're aware of it or not, and if you spend just 10 minutes monitoring your thoughts, you might be surprised by how negative you can be.

 We think anything from, “Oh, why am I at work on such a beautiful day?” to “My sister hasn’t called me yet… I hope she’s ok”.
 Basically, we're habitually negative without even realizing it.
 The power of positive thinking has been studied, talked about and documented time and again.
 But how do we stop ourselves from thinking negative thoughts if we don’t even realize it's happening?